faridjos/project-html-css/README.md

 - I tested that the form works correctly.
 In particular it checks if one enters a number (between 1 and 100) and that the email address has the correct format.
 - I tested the responsiveness of the website for different screen sizes.

+### Bugs

+    One link did not work because I forgot to change the placeholder text to a link

+### Validator testing

+    No errors were found with the W3C validator for both html and css files.

+### Accessibility

+    The accessibility score for my code was 100% according to lighthouse in devtools.

+    assets/images/lighthouse-result.PNG